cfriot/music-to-led/README.md

  -->

 # Credits
-This project is initially based on the great [audio-reactive-led-strip](https://github.com/scottlawsonbc/audio-reactive-led-strip).
+This project was a fork of the great [audio-reactive-led-strip](https://github.com/scottlawsonbc/audio-reactive-led-strip).
 A lot of code has been rewritten since the beginning but it still remains some of the visualizers and audio processing code.

 # Contribute
 Feel free to send me an e-mail or submit a pull request.